dvvaliya/TigerhallContent/README.md

 TigerhallContent requires [Node.js](https://nodejs.org/) v10+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies to run the app.
 Follow below steps to install dependencies and run the app.

 ```sh